somerandomdude/writing/README.md

 ## Interested in Following This Experiment?

 I'm still trying to figure out the best ways to make that happen.
-Until then, you can subscribe to my [commit history RSS feed](https://github.com/somerandomdude/writing/commits/master.atom).
+Until then, you can [follow this Github repo](https://github.com/somerandomdude/writing/star), subscribe to the [commit history RSS feed](https://github.com/somerandomdude/writing/commits/master.atom).
 I'll also be tweeting out updates from [my Twitter account](https://twitter.com/somerandomdude).

 ## Following is So Passive, Let's Do Something Together